GEMS: User & roles management

 To ensure a smooth transition from design to development, I created a separate development file.
 This file, once handed over, was meant to remain unchanged, preserving the original design.
 If changes were needed, I implemented a changelog section within the development file to document and communicate modifications effectively.

-Technical documentation & dev notes
+technical documentation & dev notes

 The pros of integrating documentation, notes to devs, or specs were notable.
 These resources offered an in-depth understanding of how specific design elements should be translated into functional features.
 Whether detailing user interactions, addressing behavioral nuances, considering design aesthetics, or laying out technical prerequisites, these sections made sure that when developers began working on the handed-off designs, they had all the important info they needed to understand it well.